 Manage segments

-You can click the Segment icon in the Inspector window to manage the following attributes and parameters:
+in the Inspector window to manage the following attributes and parameters:

-Name | Name of the street. |
+Name | The name of the street. |

-Total Width | Total width of the street or the sum of all the roadbed and sidewalk lane widths. |
+Total Width | The total width of the street or the sum of all the roadbed and sidewalk lane widths. |

-Segment Offset | Defines the distance the geometry will be offset from the center line. |
+Segment Offset | The distance the geometry will be offset from the center line. |

 Precision | Graph nodes are interpolated using Bezier splines, resulting in curved streets.
-This parameter defines the spline sampling precision, in other words, 0 leads to a minimal and 1 to a maximal number of spline sampling points. |
+This parameter defines the spline sampling precision; in other words, 0 leads to a minimal number of spline sampling points and 1 leads to a maximal number of spline sampling points. |

 Create Shape | Enable or disable the shape geometry creation from the segment. |